-We are offering 4,500,000 common shares.
+We are offering common shares.
 Prior to this offering there has been no public market for our shares.
-We currently expect the initial public offering price to be between \$13.00 and \$16.00 per common share.
+We currently expect the initial public offering price to be between \$ and \$ per common share.

-We have applied to list our common shares on the New York Stock Exchange and the Toronto Stock Exchange, under the symbol "ZYME."
+We have applied to list our common shares on the New York Stock Exchange and, we intend to apply to list our common shares on the Toronto Stock Exchange, under the symbol "ZYME."